Head of Subject

 Initially trained in Sports Coaching and as a Physical Education teacher, Nick attended Leeds Beckett University before changing Universities in 1990 to support a Rugby League club transfer.
 This took him from Sheffield Eagles to the London Crusaders for his Rugby and Brunel University for his academic studies.

-While being at Leeds Beckett Nick has been nominated for the Module of the Year (2009) and the student centred Lecturer of the year award (June 2008).
+Whilst working at Leeds Beckett, Nick has been nominated for the Module of the Year (2009) and the student centred Lecturer of the year award (June 2008).
 He has also won several awards including the University Excellence in Employability award 2011 and was shortlisted for the Times Higher Education-Most Innovative Teacher of the Year Award (2009).

-Nick is also a University Teacher Fellow and is currently a Principal Lecturer with responsibility for Faculty E-Learning, which dovetailed well with the Carnegie School of Sport PL for Employability last year.
+Nick is also a University Teacher Fellow and is currently a Principal Lecturer with responsibility for Faculty E-Learning, which dovetailed well with the School PL for Employability last year.